-Divide guests into teams and hand over a baby doll, diapers, and a blindfold.
+Divide guests into teams and hand over a baby doll, diapers and a blindfold.
 In a relay style, have the teams diaper the doll while blindfolded.

-Late Night Diaper Notes
+Late Night Diaper Jokes

-Late night diaper blowouts are inevitable, but you can help the new parents laugh it off by having party guests write funny notes on the outside of diapers with permanent markers.
+Late night diaper blowouts are inevitable, but you can help the new parents laugh it off by having party guests write funny jokes on the outside of diapers with permanent markers.
 “Houston, we have a problem” or “To pee or not to pee” are a few of our favorites.

 Baby Sock Sort